 - Simply dip the figs in the melted chocolate, sprinkle with the sea salt or nuts, and place on a baking sheet lined with waxed paper.

 - I dipped my figs in chocolate the night before I served them and left them out at room temperature to set.
 Once they were set, I wrapped them loosely in plastic wrap and left them out until the next day for serving.

 - This worked really well for me, but if it’s a really warm day, the figs may not fare as well at room temperature.

 How to make a chocolate board

-- When I’m assembling any type of platter, I always like to start by placing the bowls of dip or spreads on the board first.
+- When I’m assembling your dessert charcuterie board, start by placing the bowls of dip or spreads on the board first.

 - I place them on opposite sides of the board so that people can dip from two different sides, and I arrange the foods that will be dipped in the spreads the closest to the dip.